Laptop: Central processing unit (CPU)

+Laptop CPUs have advanced power-saving features and produce less heat than those intended for desktop use.
+The number of processor cores has generally increased over time, and as of 2025, mainstream laptops can have as few as 6 cores and as many as 16, with high end workstation laptops having as many as 24, and a few low end or ultra-portable models still being available with 4 cores.
+In many cases, this involves a mix of power-optimized and performance-optimized processor cores.

-For the low price and mainstream performance, there is no longer a significant performance difference between laptop and desktop CPUs, but at the high end, the fastest desktop CPUs still substantially outperform the fastest laptop processors, at the expense of massively higher power consumption and heat generation; the fastest laptop processors top out at 56 watts of heat, while the fastest desktop processors top out at 150 watts (and often need water cooling).
+For the low price and mainstream performance, there is no longer a significant performance difference between laptop and desktop CPUs, but at the high end, the fastest desktop CPUs still substantially outperform the fastest laptop processors, at the expense of massively higher power consumption and heat generation.
+Laptop processors often have a very broad range in their peak power consumption vs. continuous – typically continuous power is around 15-20 watts on mainstream laptops, 45-60 watts on higher performance models, but these tend to be able to go much higher for short periods.
+By contrast, desktop processors tend to start at a 65W continuous rating with performance models in the 100-120W range being very common, and specialized "high end desktop" and workstation models in some cases exceeding 300W.

-There has been a wide range of CPUs designed for laptops available from both Intel, AMD, and other manufacturers.
-On non-x86 architectures, Motorola and IBM produced the chips for the former PowerPC-based Apple laptops (iBook and PowerBook).
+There has been a wide range of CPUs designed for laptops available; as of 2025, the market consists primarily of the X86 and ARM architectures.
+Major manufacturers include Intel, AMD, Apple and Qualcomm.
+In the past, the PowerPC architecture was also common on Apple laptops (iBook and PowerBook).
 Between around 2000 to 2014, most full-size laptops had socketed, replaceable CPUs; on thinner models, the CPU was soldered on the motherboard and was not replaceable or upgradable without replacing the motherboard.
-Since 2015, Intel has not offered new laptop CPU models with pins to be interchangeable, preferring ball grid array chip packages which have to be soldered; and as of 2021, only a few rare models using desktop parts.
+Since 2015, Intel has not offered new laptop CPU models with pins to be interchangeable, preferring ball grid array chip packages which have to be soldered, and as of 2025 this is true for mainstream laptops from all processor lines.

-In the past, some laptops have used a desktop processor instead of the laptop version and have had high-performance gains at the cost of greater weight, heat, and limited battery life; this is not unknown as of 2022, but since around 2010, the practice has been restricted to small-volume gaming models.
-Laptop CPUs are rarely able to be overclocked; most use locked processors.
-Even on gaming models where unlocked processors are available, the cooling system in most laptops is often very close to its limits and there is rarely headroom for an overclocking–related operating temperature increase.
+In the past, some laptops have used a desktop processor instead of the laptop version, which resulted in higher performance at the cost of much greater weight, heat, and limited battery life.
+Since around 2010, the practice has been restricted to small-volume gaming models.
+Laptop CPUs are rarely able to be overclocked.